mui/material-ui/docs/data/joy/components/accordion/accordion.md

 <p class="description">The accordion component allows the user to show and hide sections of related content on a page.</p>

 :::success
-Joy Accordion component is still in development but it should not block you from using Joy UI!
+Joy Accordion component is still **in development** but it should not block you from using Joy UI!

-The examples below demonstrate the featuring between Joy UI and headless libraries such as [Radix UI](https://www.radix-ui.com/docs/primitives/overview/introduction) and [Headless UI](https://headlessui.com/).
+The examples below demonstrate the featuring between Joy UI and popular headless libraries.
 :::

+If you need Joy UI Accordion, please upvote [this issue](https://github.com/mui/material-ui/issues/36281).
+It will help us prioritize the next component that we should work on.

 ## Integration

-Joy [`List`](/joy-ui/react-list/) components is perfect to form accordions because they are the vertically stacked and have the same size.
+Joy [`List`](/joy-ui/react-list/) components are perfect for building accordions because they are vertically stacked with the same size.

 - **List**: Wraps the accordions and set `component="div"` to remove it from the accessibility tree.
 - **ListItemButton**: The accordion header that can toggle the visibility of the content.